-IN THE aftermath of the recent terrorist attacks on British soil, where the Government acknowledged the pitfalls of its anti-extremist strategy and operational plan, the need to win the hearts and minds to our democratic norms and values , is more important than ever before.
+IN THE aftermath of the recent terrorist attack on London soil, where the Government acknowledged the pitfalls of its anti-extremist strategy and counter-radicalisation measures, the need to win the hearts and minds to our democratic norms and liberal values , is more important than ever before.

-It’s vital that we help all young people to learn about our liberal democracy with its place both in the UK and elsewhere across the world.
+It’s vital that we help all young people to learn about the importance of our representative democracy both in the UK and elsewhere across the world.
 Every young adult has an entitlement to the opportunities to develop the civic skills, knowledge and confidence to participate effectively in society as an active citizen.

 Although more young people voted in greater numbers than in 2015 – 54% of 18 to 24-year year olds voted in 2017, almost five out of 10 didn’t, especially white working-class and BME youngsters.
 Of those abstainers quizzed, over half felt that the system doesn’t work for them.
 They don’t believe they can shape decision-making in their communities, towns or cities.
 And over seven out of 10 felt they didn’t know enough about voting or what the various parties stood for.

 Yet the Government has neglected the obvious route to address the problem.
-At best, schools, colleges and apprenticeship agencies are required to teach British Values, including democracy and ‘’understanding of how citizens can influence decision-making through the democratic process’’.
+At best, schools, colleges, apprenticeship agencies and Prisons are required to teach British Values, including democracy and “understanding of how citizens can influence decision-making through the democratic process”.
 Yet there’s evidence that it’s not working as well as it should especially in Young Offender institutions.

-Schools have a legal duty to deliver high quality citizenship classes.
-However, Citizenship as a distinct subject, has been side-lined in many educational establishments.
-Entries for GCSE citizenship have fallen sharply especially in the north of England.
-This year AS/A-level citizenship studies has been deleted from the further education curriculum.
-According to Tom Franklin of the non-partisan Citizenship Foundation, the number of trainee citizenship teachers has dropped from 240 in 2010 to a mere 54 in 2016.
+Citizenship as a distinct subject, has been side-lined in many educational establishments.
+Entries for GCSE citizenship have fallen sharply especially in England.
+Last year AS/A-level citizenship studies was deleted from the further education curriculum.
+According to Tom Franklin of the non-partisan Citizenship Foundation, the number of trainee citizenship teachers has dropped from 240 in 2010 to a mere 54 in 2018.
 Training bursaries have been withdrawn.
-The growing number of schools which have become academies or free schools are not required to teach citizenship studies.
+The growing number of schools which have become academies or free schools have never been required to teach citizenship studies.
 Even the inspection watchdog, Ofsted, no longer takes much of an interest in whether they do, so many schools don’t bother.

-All these groupings have a contempt for our democratic way of life, the Rule of Law, parliamentary democracy, equality of worth and opportunity, tolerance and difference.
+All these groups, cells, cadres and societies have a contempt for our democratic way of life, the Rule of Law, parliamentary democracy, equality of worth and opportunity, tolerance and difference.
 Radical Islamic terrorists want to kill and maim.
-Those on opposite ends of the political spectrum would like Britain to be transformed into an unaccountable ‘Corporate State’ based on ‘democratic centralism’ or worse a fascist dictatorship.
+Those on opposite ends of the political spectrum would like Britain to be transformed into an unaccountable ‘Corporate State’ based on ‘democratic centralism.’
+The far-right work towards a fascist dictatorship.

 In 1988 an important report by the Labour Peer Bernard Crick called for the every young person in the UK to learn about citizenship and democracy.
-30 years on there’s an urgent need to set up an all-party Commission for Learning for Democracy.
+31 years on there’s an urgent need to set up an all-party Commission for Learning for Democracy.